wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-measures-dax-power-bi/includes/8-lab.md

 1. [Perform data analysis in Power BI Desktop](https://docs.microsoft.com/learn/modules/ai-visuals-power-bi/5-lab/?azure-portal=true)

 1. [Create a Power BI paginated report](https://docs.microsoft.com/learn/modules/create-paginated-reports-power-bi/6-lab/?azure-portal=true)

+> [!NOTE]
+> Each lab starts with a PBIX file that has all of the previous lab work completed.
+If you should lose your work for any reason, you can open the PBIX file that includes the progress up to that point from the folder indicated at the beginning of the next lab.

 ## **Exercise 1: Work with Filter Context**